Criticism of Facebook: Censorship in line with US foreign policy

 In 2021, Facebook was accused of censoring messages critical of Israel and supportive of Palestine.
 During conflict over the Sheikh Jarrah property dispute in 2021, Facebook was accused of deleting hundreds of posts critical of Israel.
 Senior Facebook officials apologized to the Palestinian Prime Minister for censoring pro-Palestinian voices.

 In October 2021, a secret blacklist of "dangerous individuals and organizations" maintained by Facebook was discovered by The Intercept, which revealed censorship in the MENA region was stricter than in USA.
 Critics and scholars have argued the blacklist and the guideline stifles free discussion, as well as enforcing an uneven enforcement of the rules.

 Privacy issues

 Facebook has faced a number of privacy concerns; for instance, in August 2019, it was revealed that the company had enlisted contractors to generate transcripts of users' audio chats.
 The contractors were tasked with re-transcribing the conversations in order to gauge the accuracy of the automatic transcription tool.
 In part these concerns stem from the company's revenue model that involves selling information about its users, and the loss of privacy this could entail.
 In addition, employers and other organizations and individuals have been known to use Facebook data for their own purposes.
 As a result peoples' identities have sometimes been revealed without their permission.
 In response, pressure groups and governments have increasingly asserted the users' right to privacy and to control their personal data.

+Handling subpoenas seeking activists

+Protestors and activists against mass deportation

+In 2026, several subpoenas orders were sent by the DHS to several social media companies, including Meta (for Facebook and Instagram).
+The purpose was to uncover data of several activists who operated accounts expressing dissent against mass deportation.
+Though companies have the option to decline and be contest the subpoenas if they believe it is unreasonable, Meta complied with the order and notified the users being sought out of this.
+Several of these subpoenas have already been withdrawn upon legal challenge, including one sent to Meta.

+Pro-Palestinian activists

+During the 2025 pro-Palestinian student advocacy, student activists were also targeted for subpoenas by Homeland Security Investigations, in which Meta notified the users of.